frankyeh/DSI-Studio-Website/doc/cli_cnt.md

 | `--variable_list` | Comma-separated **zero-based column indices** included in the regression model, for example `0,1,2`. |
 | `--voi` | **Zero-based index** of the variable of interest within the demographic variables.
 For longitudinal analysis, use `--voi=longitudinal`. |

 DSI Studio prints the available index names and demographic-variable indices when the analysis starts.
-Check these before launching a batch analysis.
+Check **all available demographic columns** before launching a batch analysis rather than assuming a fixed column layout.

+For a derived or longitudinal database, do not assume demographics from the source database were embedded or carried forward.
+Verify the available variables again and supply `--demo=<file>` when the required study variable or covariates are missing.

 ## Analysis Parameters